artpi/wp-multilang-block/readme.txt

 == Frequently Asked Questions ==

+= What can I put inside the Multilang block? =

+Everything.
+Except donuts, they get squished and the filling will be all over the place.
+The block is functionally identical to the group block.

 = How does multilang block know what languages users speak? =

 Users can set up languages in the browser settings.
 They are passed to `navigator.languages` property.